 The U.S. Supreme Court opened a new era of activism following its landmark Dobbs v.
 Jackson Women’s Health Organization decision, which eliminated the constitutional right to abortion.
 This decision has since sparked a far-reaching debate on women’s rights, health care, economic inequality and racism.

-Dr. Rola El-Serag, director of the Center for Health and Biosciences and the institute’s L.E. and Virginia Simmons Senior Fellow in Health Policy, and Helena Michie, director of Rice’s Center for the Study of Women, Gender, and Sexuality (CSWGS), will deliver welcome remarks.
-Sherry Merfish, co-chair of the CSWGS Advisory Board, will moderate a Q&A session following Lithwick's lecture.
+Dr. Rola El-Serag, director of the Center for Health and Biosciences and the institute’s L.E. and Virginia Simmons Senior Fellow in Health Policy, and Helena Michie, director of Rice’s Center for the Study of Women, Gender, and Sexuality (CSWGS), delivered welcome remarks.
+Sherry Merfish, co-chair of the CSWGS Advisory Board, moderated a Q&A session following Lithwick's lecture.

-Copies of Lithwick’s new book, “Lady Justice: Women, the Law, and the Battle to Save America” (Penguin Press, 2022), will be available for purchase courtesy of the Evelyn Rubenstein JCC Ann and Stephen Kaufman Jewish Book & Arts Festival.
+A signing of Lithwick’s new book “Lady Justice: Women, the Law, and the Battle to Save America” (Penguin Press, 2022) took place during the reception before the lecture.
+Copies of the book were available for purchase before and after the lecture courtesy of the Evelyn Rubenstein JCC Ann and Stephen Kaufman Jewish Book & Arts Festival.

-The event is co-sponsored by the Baker Institute Center for Health and Biosciences and Rice University’s Center for the Study of Women, Gender, and Sexuality.
-It is free and open to the public.
+This free, public event was co-sponsored by the Baker Institute Center for Health and Biosciences and Rice University’s Center for the Study of Women, Gender, and Sexuality.

 Follow @BakerCHB on Twitter, and join the conversation online with #BakerHealth.